CALL FOR NOMINATIONS

 2. Show before and after sequences (preference is for historic photos from the origins of the mine and/or the reclamation work to show progress).

-If a project is selected for an award, nominees will be asked to submit a brief presentation about the project at the technical session at the 2018 NAAMLP Conference in Williamsburg, Virginia on September 10, 2018.
+If a project is selected for an award, nominees will be asked to submit a brief presentation about the project at the technical session at the 2022 NAAMLP Conference in Grand Junction, Colorado on October 17, 2022.

 Judging standards for the 2022 awards are as follows, and apply to both award categories: